Julian Schnabel: Film career

-In 2007, Schnabel designed Lou Reed's critically acclaimed "Berlin" Tour and released Lou Reed's Berlin.
+In 2007, Schnabel designed Lou Reed's "Berlin" Tour and released Lou Reed's Berlin.
 In 2010, Schnabel then directed the film Miral.
-In May 2017, Schnabel announced plans for a film about the painter Vincent van Gogh during his time in Arles and Auvers-sur-Oise, France.
+In May 2017 he announced plans for a film about the painter Vincent van Gogh's time in Arles and Auvers-sur-Oise, France.
 The film At Eternity's Gate was released in 2018 and the script was written by Schnabel, French screenwriter Jean-Claude Carrière, and Louise Kugelberg.
 The film stars Willem Dafoe as Van Gogh.
 Other actors include Mathieu Amalric, Mads Mikkelsen, Niels Arestrup, Oscar Isaac as Paul Gauguin and Emmanuelle Seigner as "the woman from Arles" or L'Arlésienne.

+In September 2023, Schnabel announced plans to direct an adaptation of In the Hand of Dante, based on the book by Nick Tosches.
+The movie will shoot October 2023 and is set to star Oscar Isaac.

 Writing and recording

 Schnabel published his autobiography, CVJ: Nicknames of Maitre D's & Other Excerpts From Life (Random House, New York), in 1987 and released the album Every Silver Lining Has a Cloud on Island Records (Catalog #314-524 111-2) in 1995.

 Recorded in Brooklyn, New York, in 1993, the album features guest musicians including Bill Laswell, Bernie Worrell, Buckethead, and Nicky Skopelitis.